 T-Server obtains the value for this option in the following order of precedence:

-1. In the TServer section of the Annex tab of the Agent ID object agent-logout-on-unreg

-2. In the TServer section of the Annex tab of the DN object

-3. In the main TServer section.
+- 1. In the TServer section of the Annex tab of the AgentID object - 2.
+In the TServer section of the Annex tab of the DN object - 3.
+In the main TServer section.